 - 1) Reliever Inhalers: Every child with asthma should have a reliever inhaler (usually blue).
 Relievers are medicines that can be taken immediately when asthma symptoms start.
 They quickly relax the muscles surrounding the narrowed airways.
 This allows the airways to open wider, making it easier to breathe again. - Relievers are essential in treating asthma attacks, and are usually blue. - It is very important that a pupil with asthma has a reliever inhaler that they can use reliably and effectively. - Relievers are a very safe and effective medicine and have very few side effects.
-Sometimes, children do get an increased heart rate and may feel shaky if they take a lot.
-However, children cannot overdose on reliever medicines and these side effects pass very quickly. - All inhalers have an expiry date.
+Sometimes, children do get an increased heart rate and may feel shaky if too much is taken. - All inhalers have an expiry date.
 Parents/carers should be responsible for ensuring that all their child's asthma medicines are within the expiry date.
 Reliever inhalers and preventers usually last about two years.